digyx/blog/content/posts/anime.md

 *sigh*  Alright, so, this is complicated...as an anime, it deserves to be ranked below High School DxD (wow, I just said that), but the manga is sooooooooooooo much better!!

-"But Devon, this is an anime list!"
+"But Roman, this is an anime list!"

 Yes, but I have nowhere else to talk about this show until I start maintaining a manga list so shh.